ozefreitas/M-PARTY/README.md

 Now, if you want you can instantly run the annotation workflow from a set of proteins of your liking, and so performing the validation beforehand, with:

 ```
-plastedma.py -i path/to/input_file -o output_folder -rt --output_type excel --validation
+m-party.py -i path/to/input_file -o output_folder -rt --output_type excel --validation
 ```

 ## Output

-PlastEDMA will result in three distinct outputs: **report table**, **text report** and **aligned**.
-In earlier versions, **report table** is only available in *excel* format, although later will also be for *tsv* and *csv*. **Text report** is a user friendly easy to understand summary of the annotation run performed by PlastEDMA, and embrace a series of useful information for the user, depending on the given arguments.
-For last, **aligned** is a FASTA file with all the sequences that had a match in one or more models (this will be refined as model benchmarking and validation are introduced into PlastEDMA).
+M-PARTY will result in three distinct outputs: **report table**, **text report** and **aligned**.
+In earlier versions, **report table** is only available in *excel* format, although later will also be for *tsv* and *csv*. **Text report** is a user friendly easy to understand summary of the annotation run performed by M-PARTY, and embrace a series of useful information for the user, depending on the given arguments.
+For last, **aligned** is a FASTA file with all the sequences that had a match in one or more models (this will be refined as model benchmarking and validation are introduced into M-PARTY).

 <br>

 ## Aditional arguments

-PlastEDMA is currently in development stage, so only the **"annotation"** workflow is available, and so, also some other features and parameters still have no use and impact in this tool execution, so I highly recommend you to follow the steps in the [usage](https://github.com/ozefreitas/PlastEDMA#usage) section.
+M-PARTY is currently in development stage, so only the **"annotation"** workflow is available, and so, also some other features and parameters still have no use and impact in this tool execution, so I highly recommend you to follow the steps in the [usage](https://github.com/ozefreitas/M-PARTY#usage) section.

 ```
-usage: plastedma.py [-h] [-i INPUT]
+usage: m-party.py [-h] [-i INPUT]
                     [--input_seqs_db_const INPUT_SEQS_DB_CONST]
                     [-ip INPUT_TYPE] [-o OUTPUT] [--output_type OUTPUT_TYPE]
                     [-rt] [--hmms_output_type HMMS_OUTPUT_TYPE] [--validation]